puppetlabs/puppet-docs/source/pe/3.2/orchestration_config.markdown

 3. Under "Variables", in the "key" field, add `mcollective_registerinterval`, and in the "value" field add a new interval (in seconds).
 4. Click "Update".

-* Navigate to the special `mcollective` group in the PE console.
-* Create a new variable called `mcollective_registerinterval`.
-Set its value to a new interval (in seconds).

 You can later delete the variable to revert to the default setting.

 ### Orchestration SSL